Definition of Decoy

 (noun)

-e.g. The terrorists used a decoy to draw the soldiers out of their hiding spot.
+e.g. The police used a decoy car to catch the speeding drivers.

 (noun)